SudoPlayGames/Joise/README.md

 ### Change Log

+#### 1.0.4

+  * fixed scalar modules not being recognized as modules
+  * implemented ModuleFactoryRegistry to allow custom modules

 #### 1.0.3

   * refactored Noise class to remove usage of ByteBuffer and ThreadLocal while retaining thread safety